 Story Land always has been, and continues to be, a family oriented business, run by Morrell Family disciples, and geared to young families everywhere.
 In the beginning, and throughout the rest of their lives, Ruth ran the gift shop and other things while Bob ran from place to place to make sure everyone was having fun.
 As a child, daughter Nancy portrayed Mistress Mary in her garden.
 As an adult, son Stoney carried on the family legacy until his unfortunate passing in 2006.

 As the business grew through the years an unplanned evolution of sorts developed.
 Teenagers that visited when they were children took their first jobs at Story Land.
 Many of the grandparents and parents visiting today used to come here as children themselves.
 And currently, many of the people who make the park run from day to day and season to season are part of the aforementioned evolution.
 They indeed worked here as teenagers, and either stayed in the family to make careers here as adults, or came back later to be at a place where it’s okay to whistle and smile while they work and kids play.

 The history of Story Land is less about the singular history of one family or one business, and more about the multitudes of personal histories that live in the memories of thousands of families and tens of thousands of people from all over.
 It endures in the hearts and minds of children who grow up hearing and reading about magical people and places, and who find a real live world of those same characters in Glen, NH.

-Today, Story Land still entertains young families and children.
-The park has grown to include more rides, more play areas, more shows, and more characters of all kinds.
+Today, the theme park in New Hampshire still entertains young families and children.
+The amusement park has grown to include more shows, dinning, characters, rides and play areas.
 At the same time, the Story Land Team has been careful to keep the park from outgrowing the very people – the very little people and their parents – that Bob and Ruth dreamed about entertaining over half a century ago when they were far away from home.
 And kids have been playing at Story Land happily ever after.